-Note: The payload option is considered when tail specific is setup.
+Note: The payload option is considered when not tail specific.

 Flight Planning Settings

-Once enhanced flight time calculation is enabled on the aircraft, access My Company > Global Settings > Trip > Settings - ATC Flight Time Configurations.
+Once enhanced flight time calculation is enabled on the aircraft, access Operations > Settings > Configurations > ATC Flight Time Configurations.
 These settings allow the operation to set a default for when the calculations should run for the quote and the trip level independently.

 When a quote and/or trip is created, it will automatically utilize the global flight planning engine based on the rules setup in the global settings.
 If defaults are set on the aircraft profile in the flight time configuration the cruise profile will auto-select but they can be overridden by leg as well.